How to (Un-) Quantum Mechanics: Clifford Algebras

-This is the proof that the Dirac equation is {\it as such} not quantum, as it can be obtained classically.
+This is the proof that the Dirac equation (in momentum space) is {\it as such} not quantum, as it can be obtained classically.
 It will be discussed in more detail below.
-The use of the unit imaginary is pure notation and does not make it quantum either.
+The use of the unit imaginary is pure notational convention and does not make it quantum either.
 The use of scaling factor like $\hbar$ also can not be quantum~\cite{RalstonHBar}.
 Since the spin is an original result of Dirac's theory, also spin is not quantum.
 Hence, if the more general equation, namely the relativistic equation of Dirac, is not quantum, then the non-relativistic approximation, Schr\"odinger's equation, can't be quantum either.